-A safety net program would protect the most vulnerable mobile home park residents from rent increases that they are unable to afford.
-A safety net program would also be means-tested, allowing park owners to charge higher space rents to households that do not apply and qualify for the program, which may increase owners' ability to continue to invest in mobile home park properties.

-Under a safety net program, tenants that do not qualify for assistance could still experience negative impacts from rent increases, and some tenants that are experiencing hardship may be reluctant to apply for assistance.
+Arguments in Favor Arguments Against A safety net program would protect the most vulnerable mobile home park residents from rent increases that they are unable to afford.
+A safety net program would also be means-tested, allowing park owners to charge higher space rents to households that do not apply and qualify for the program, which may increase owners' ability Under a safety net program, tenants that do not qualify for assistance could still experience negative impacts from rent increases, and some tenants that are experiencing hardship may be reluctant to apply for assistance.
 In addition, a safety net program would not address the negative impacts that space rent increases have on mobile home resale values.